reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 Predefined health indicators do not cover all use cases of a health check.
 For example, if our API is dependent on any external service, we might like to know if the external service is available.
 Further, we might like to know the health of the individual APIs rather than the health of the entire application.

 For this, we will now build two types of custom health checks in our application:
- - for individual components with Health Indicators
+ - health check for individual components with Health Indicators
  - composite health check with Composite Health Contributors

 ### Checking the Health of Individual Components
 In our example, we are using an external service for shortening the URLs.
-We will monitor the availability of this service by building our health indicator.
+We will monitor the availability of this service by building a health indicator of this service.

 Creating a custom health indicator is done in two steps: